Turekkerem/WannaKerem/README.md

 I'll be honest – the visual part was the most fun.
 Wannakerem changes the desktop wallpaper to the classic **"YOUR FILES HAS BEEN ENCRYPTED"** screen, spawns dialog windows reminiscent of the original WannaCry UI, and includes a ticking timer for dramatic effect.

 The floating skulls and creepy vibe?
 That's heavily inspired by **"Welcome to the Game 2"** – a game that absolutely nails the aesthetic of old-school dark-web hacking.
 I've always loved that atmosphere, and mashing it up with this cryptographic PoC just felt right.

+As the "traditional" ransomware would do there is passive-aggressive note for the victim.
+I am so sorry for swears in it but that's how scareware-side of the ransomware does.
+---
 <img width="998" height="705" alt="image" src="https://github.com/user-attachments/assets/c1fe6dc0-70b8-4825-bca4-456e158d820e" />
 <img width="1017" height="698" alt="image" src="https://github.com/user-attachments/assets/7243a514-fd81-4e1c-9613-0bc2a2c44914" />
 <img width="1013" height="706" alt="image" src="https://github.com/user-attachments/assets/898b6aea-56cf-40cf-89d4-1c7ddd9d2bbf" />